Mrlukerwilkinson/tepg-brute-force-analysis/README.md

 *Login attempts by hour of day and day of week — darker = more attacks*

 - Attacks occurred **around the clock**, with no real “safe” window.
-- The **most active hours** were between **10:00 and 18:00 UTC**, suggesting automation or attacker infrastructure aligned to European/Central Asian time zones.
+- The **most active hours** were between **9:00 PM and 5:00 AM AEDT**, peaking late at night and into the early morning.
-- Activity persisted through weekends, reinforcing that most attacks are automated and persistent.
+- Activity persisted through weekends, reinforcing that most attacks are **automated, continuous, and opportunistic** — not tied to a specific business schedule or region.

+> ⏰ *All times in this heatmap are shown in **AEDT (Australian Eastern Daylight Time)**.*

 ---